Adolescent and Adult Therapeutic Transport, Crisis Intervention, & Support Services:

 - Runaway Consultation Services

-- Mentoring Services
+- Therapeutic Mentoring Services

-1. Adolescent Transport Intervention Services –
+1. Adolescent Therapeutic Transport Services –

 - A child being considered for admittance to a rehabilitation program or facility.
 In this situation, the TIP will most likely occur at the child's place of residence but may also take place at a pre-approved location when circumstances necessitate it.